LuisMRaimundo/DocSeeker/README.md

 ---

 ## Contact
-Please feel free to open an issue on this repository if you encounter problems or want to request more/new features to the code
+If you have any questions or suggestions, please open an issue on the GitHub repository or contact the maintainer.

 **Luís Miguel da Luz Raimundo**
 ORCID Profile: https://orcid.org/0000-0003-1712-6358